-Exploration Incentive Credit (AS 27.30.030, AS 43.20.044): A taxpayer may claim a credit for 100% of eligible costs of exploration activities related to determining existence, location, extent or quality of a locatable mineral or coal deposit.
+Minerals Exploration Incentive Credit (AS 27.30.030, AS 43.20.044): A taxpayer may claim a non-transferable, non-refundable credit for 100% of eligible costs of exploration activities related to determining existence, location, extent or quality of a locatable mineral or coal deposit.
 An approved exploration incentive credit may not exceed $20 million and must be applied within 15 tax years after the credit is approved.
 Application of the credit is limited to the lesser of 50% of the mining license tax liability or 50% of the corporate tax liability.

 Veteran Employment Tax Credit (AS 43.20.048): This is a credit for the employment of a veteran.
 The available credit is $3,000 for hiring a disabled veteran or $2,000 for a veteran who is not disabled.
 For seasonal employment, the credit is $1,000.
 The law became effective on July 1, 2012.

-Exploration Incentive Credit (AS 38.05.180(i)): A taxpayer may receive credit of up to 50% of the cost of drilling or seismic work performed under a limited time period established by the commissioner.
+Exploration Incentive Credit (AS 38.05.180(i)): A taxpayer may receive a non-transferable, non-refundable credit of up to 50% of the cost of drilling or seismic work performed under a limited time period established by the commissioner.
 The credit cannot exceed 50% of the tax liability for which it is being applied, is non-transferrable, and can also be applied against State royalty.

-Well Lease Expenditure (AS 43.55.023 (l)): A transferable tax credit for qualified oil and gas capital expenditures in areas outside the North Slope.
+Well Lease Expenditure (AS 43.55.023 (l)): A transferable and refundable tax credit for qualified oil and gas capital expenditures in areas outside the North Slope.
 It can be taken in lieu of exploration incentive credits under AS 43.55.025 and gas exploration credits under AS 43.20.043.
 The credit is 20% of qualified well lease expenditures and can be taken in conjunction with the Qualified Capital Expenditure Credit, for a total credit of 40% for qualifying expenditures.